Axelph237/Vega-Sector/- pages/Rules/Skill Checks.md

 During combat and narrative moments, a Game Master may want to ensure that a character is able to successfully complete a given task.
 This is the same as in any other Table Top RPG game.
+When a player chooses to take an action or has something occur to them, the Game Master may call a skill check.
+When calling a skill check the Game Master should first say what attribute is related to the check, and then why the player is rolling.

+For instance, if a player is being shot at during their sprint across a battlefield, the Game Master could say, "Make a check to *see if you are hit by gunfire during the sprint*."
+At this point, the player will look at their active `Grace`